AssassinUKG/Assassin.github.io/_posts/2020-12-09-bufferoverflow-vulnserver.md

 8. If the shell doesn't catch, try to change the padding value in the script from 32 to 16 or 8.
 It may take some trial and error.

-9. You should now have a shell, congratulations.
+9. You should now have a shell!!!
+Congratulations!!

 ![](/assets/images/win.png)